 The Importance of a Maintenance Escrow Savings Account

-Any independent trucker knows the meaning of the term ‘feast or famine’: either you’re literally driving yourself crazy or you’re sitting at home wondering if you’ll ever haul a load again.
+Any independent trucker knows the meaning of the term “feast or famine.”
+Either you’re literally driving for days on end, or you’re sitting at home wondering if you’ll ever haul a load again.
 This being the case, it’s absolutely essential that you set aside funds during the good times so you’ll have cash on-hand for maintenance expenses during the lean times.
 Experts in trucking finance recommend putting money aside on a per-mile basis.
-Based on the age of your rig, you may consider setting aside as much as 15 cents per mile.
-In 2022, we suspect the number should be considerably higher.
+Based on the age of your rig, you may consider setting aside as much as 15 cents per mile for maintenance.